DarthMetaCrypro/Aeonmi/README.md

 Aeonmi is an advanced programming language and compiler framework designed for AI‑native, secure, and multi‑dimensional computing.
 It introduces **QUBE**, a symbolic/hieroglyphic inner‑core language aimed at adaptive, self‑modifying operations with quantum‑resistant security and deep AI integration.

+> New: A comprehensive language + tooling manual is now available: see **[Aeonmi Language Guide](docs/Aeonmi_Language_Guide.md)** for a structured, beginner→expert path, patterns, limitations, roadmap hints, and quantum examples.

 ## Branch Status

 | Role | Branch | Description | Guidance |